selinaZitrone/notebook_demo/Get Started - Vault.md

 Find the full documentation of the plugin [here](https://github.com/mgmeyers/obsidian-zotero-integration).

 # 🧰Workflows
+#🚧 This is a very long section...
+Maybe it makes sense to put every workflow in separate files and only link them here??
+Then we might want to create a `Get started` folder inside the vault.
+But I find this file a bit too long to be convenient to read.... 🚧

 Below, you find a description of the most important workflows that we implemented in this vault.
 Of course you can adapt them as you best fits your needs.
 ## 📝Create note from template
 *Plugins used*: Templater

 This workflow is needed for some of the workflows described below.
 There are different ways to create a template note.
 The main way that we will use in our workflows is the following: